Powett/skelet0wn/README.md

 **[WARNING]** Please be aware that this script will start an unofficial MongoDB Docker image (in case of missing AVX CPU support, [nertworkweb/mongodb-no-avx](https://hub.docker.com/r/nertworkweb/mongodb-no-avx)).
 **[WARNING]** Please be aware that the created MongoDB instance does not persist data on the host.
 Data might be lost, should you remove the container.

+### Visualizing data
+It is recommended to use a MongoDB visualizer such as [Compass](https://www.mongodb.com/products/tools/compass).

 ### [OPTIONAL] Prebuild Bone(s)
 As of now, the equivalent of `docker build` call in Python SDK does not stream logs, but waits for completion due to the underlying implementation of this SDK.
-This does not impact the building process, but it prevents you from having a status on the build process, which can be lengthy.
+This does not impact the building process, but it prevents the *skelet0wn* framework from streaming build process logs and status.
+As this process might be lengthy and prone to error, it is recommended to pre-build the Docker images according to the following steps.

-If you want to explicitly build a single Bone in terminal (hence having detailed logs of the build process), manual build scripts are provided.
-To use them, run the following:

 #### If built from source (git clone)
 1. Go to cloned repo